hashicorp/design-system/website/docs/components/form/super-select/partials/code/how-to-use.md

 To group similar sets of options, pass a nested data structure specifying the `groupName` and associated `options`.

+!!!
+Warning

+If options have the same name, even if under different groups, they will be treated as the same.
+Therefore, selecting one will select any other option with the same name.

+!!!

 **Nested data structure example:**

 ```javascript